Navybits/grow-doc/docs/index.md

 - `precededBy`: optional string, adds a divider containing this text
 - `group`: optional string or array of strings.
 Shows the menu item based on user's view role.
 - `parent`: optional object that supports all details of a menu item.
 It will be a list of menu items.
 So it can accompany several menu items, and it's recognizied and unified by its **name**
+- `collection`: optional string, used to retrieve the relevant translation for the `menuText` (beacuase we're usually taking the collectionName as [universe-i18n](https://github.com/vazco/meteor-universe-i18n/#translation-in-packages) nameSpace)

 Write the following code in `lib/both/ui-config.js`: